benkoshy/pagy/docs/resources/javascript.md

 +++ pagy.js

-!!!warning Good **only** for pagy development / debugging With inline sourcemap
+!!!warning Use it only for development / debugging of Pagy itself.
 !!!

 +++